Journal: Global Clinical and Translational Research, July 2019; Full Article Here

 For a full list of the findings, read the full article linked above.

-Maternal chemical exposure, use of medication, maternal infection, threatened abortion, induced adoration, and maternal psychological stress during pregnancy were associated with autism.
+Maternal chemical exposure, use of medication, maternal infection, threatened abortion, induced abortion, and maternal psychological stress during pregnancy were associated with autism.
 The first 5 of these explained 10-15% of variation in the risk of autism in both samples, and 16% in combined sample.
 A significant interaction between maternal infection and medication use was found.
 These results are consistent with previous studies.

 Two new risk factors were identified in the study: maternal chemical exposure and induced abortion.